2020 Travel Guide to Leadville & Twin LakesNovember 1, 2020

 - Space: Keep a Ski’s Length Apart

-- Mask: Cover Up, Like in the Wild West (Face coverings are required inside Leadville/Twin Lakes businesses)
+- Mask: Cover Up, Like in the Wild West (Face coverings are required in all public, indoor spaces in Colorado)

 - Clean: Practice Clean Habits